Battle of the Pusan Perimeter: Forces involved

 The KPA was organized into a mechanized combined arms force of ten divisions, originally numbering some 90,000 well-trained and well-equipped troops in July, with hundreds of T-34 tanks.
 However, defensive actions by US and ROK forces had delayed the KPA significantly in their invasion of South Korea, costing them 58,000 of their troops and a large number of tanks.
 In order to recoup these losses, the KPA had to rely on less-experienced replacements and conscripts, many of whom had been taken from the conquered regions of South Korea.
 During the course of the battle, the KPA raised a total of 13 infantry divisions and one armored division to fight at the Pusan Perimeter.

-The UN forces were organized under the command of the Eighth United States Army, which served and was headquartered at Daegu.
+The UN forces were organized under the command of the Eighth United States Army, which served and was headquartered at Taegu.
 Under it were three weak US divisions; the 24th Infantry Division was brought to the country early in July, while the 1st Cavalry Division and 25th Infantry Division arrived between July 14 and 18.
 These forces occupied the western segment of the perimeter, along the Naktong River.
-The ROK, a force of 58,000, was organized into two corps and five divisions; from east to west, I Corps controlled the 8th Infantry Division and Capital Divisions, while II Corps controlled the 1st Infantry Division and 6th Infantry Division.
-A reconstituted ROK 3rd Infantry Division was placed under direct ROK control.
+The ROKA, a force of 58,000, was organized into two corps and five divisions; from east to west, I Corps controlled the 8th Infantry Division and Capital Divisions, while II Corps controlled the 1st Infantry Division and 6th Infantry Division.
+A reconstituted ROKA 3rd Infantry Division was placed under direct ROKA control.
 Morale among the UN units was low due to the large number of defeats incurred to that point in the war.
-US forces had suffered over 6,000 casualties over the past month, while the ROK had lost an estimated 70,000.
+US forces had suffered over 6,000 casualties over the past month, while the ROKA had lost an estimated 70,000.

 Troop numbers for each side have been difficult to estimate.
 The KPA had around 70,000 combat troops committed to the Pusan Perimeter on August 5, with most of its divisions far understrength.
 It likely had less than 3,000 personnel in mechanized units, and around 40 T-34 tanks at the front, due to extensive losses so far in the war.
-UN commander General Douglas MacArthur reported 141,808 UN troops in Korea on August 4, of which 47,000 were in US ground combat units and 45,000 in ROK combat units.
+UN commander General Douglas MacArthur reported 141,808 UN troops in Korea on August 4, of which 47,000 were in US ground combat units and 45,000 in ROKA combat units.
 Thus, the UN ground combat force outnumbered the KPA 92,000 to 70,000.
 UN forces had complete control of the air and sea throughout the fight as well, and US Air Force and US Navy elements provided support for the ground units throughout the battle virtually unopposed.